ProjectDVN/dvn/README.md

 ## Who It's For

 Project DVN is perfect for writers and developers of all experience levels.
-Whether you're creating a personal passion project or a commercial release, Project DVN empowers you to build engaging stories across all genres imaginiable.
+Whether you're creating a personal passion project or a commercial release, Project DVN empowers you to build engaging stories across all genres imaginable.

 ## Why Project DVN?